 2. They Ask You to Pay More Than You Can Afford

 Let’s say your business earns $100 per week.
 The business lender you are speaking to knows this but offers you a loan that will charge you $150 per week to pay it back.
 Taking out a small business loan is not likely leasing a car.
 The person you are doing business with knows precisely how much money you have and how much you can afford to pay in a given time frame.
-Yes, a business loan is supposed to increase revenue, but a legitimate business lender will present options that your current income is capable of supporting.
+Yes, a business loan is supposed to increase revenue, but a legitimate business lender will present options that your current income can support.
 There must be a valid, logical explanation for the proposed rates and terms.

 3. They Offer Less or More Money Than You Requested

 A common tactic for drawing a quick profit off an unsuspecting business is issuing loans that are substantially lower or higher than what the company needs.
 Sometimes, what the business needs is different from what has been requested by the applicant.
-It’s the business lender’s job to bring the applicant back to reality and only present loans that the business can afford to pay back and will give their cash flow the boost they are looking for.
+It’s the business lender’s job to bring the applicant back to reality and only present loans that the business can afford to pay back and give their cash flow the boost they are looking for.
 Trustworthy business lenders are realistic about costs as well as budgets.
-They’ll tell you how much money you’ll need to get through a slow season, or simply how much you’ll be able to pay each month without having to dip into operational funding.
+They’ll tell you how much money you’ll need to get through a slow season or simply how much you’ll be able to pay each month without having to dip into operational funding.

 4. They Pressure You to Accept Offers